DigitalPublishingToolkit/TOD29GOODDATA/md/16chapter11.md

 minimize the ethical challenges they are confronted with while accessing, analyzing and publishing data.
-The proposed chapter offers therefore a structured insight into whether and how data journalists implement the four normative principles -- transparency, participation, tinkering, and iteration -- that the concept of open source implies.
+The proposed chapter offers therefore a structured insight into whether and how data journalists implement the four normative principles - transparency, participation, tinkering, and iteration - that the concept of open source implies.
 The chapter also highlights and discusses key ethical standards such as sharing source-codes or granting third parties with complete access to raw datasets.

-## Introduction

 According to Mayer-Schönberger and Cukier,[^11chapter11_1] the growing use of data provokes 'a revolution that will transform how we live, work and think'.
-The datafication of society - the attempt to transform everything into a specific data format in order to be quantified[^11chapter11_2] -- is a fundamental process because it supersedes both in scope and style the ways in which reality is seen and constructed.
+The datafication of society - the attempt to transform everything into a specific data format in order to be quantified[^11chapter11_2] - is a fundamental process because it supersedes both in scope and style the ways in which reality is seen and constructed.
 This new data abundance is not only reflected in the reliance on data as a secular belief,[^11chapter11_3] but also in